5 Situations Where Plastic Pallets Are Useful | Pallet Consultants

 These specific attributes have implications in certain industries that may make plastic pallets more desirable.
 We’ll review the best-use cases for plastic pallets.
 Check out our site to learn about our plastic recycling and also what our wood pallets can do for you!

 Check our blog for all the latest in the Pallet Industry:

 When pallets are used to ship goods abroad, chances are they have to be heat treated.
 Pallets that are being used for international shipment are required by the International Plant Protection Convention (IPPC) to be either fumigated or heat treated to prevent the spread of disease and pests.

 Packages that are made of solid wood, like pallets, must either have their internal core temperature reach 133˚F for 30 consecutive minutes or be fumigated with Methyl Bromide.
 This is to meet the International Standard for Phytosanitary Measure No. 15 (ISPM 15) that is set by the IPPC.

 If you’d like more information on the IPPC and their ISPM 15 standard, check out these links:

 Plastic pallets, however, meet this standard when they’re produced.
 Since plastic pallets don’t harbor insects there’s no need to treat them with heat or chemicals.
 This makes plastic pallets especially useful for facilities that frequently do business overseas.
-The step of heat treatment can be skipped entirely.
+The cost and time associated with heat treating pallets can be avoided.